joevbruno/react-training/Intro.md

 + Don't touch the real DOM often (when you need to, you will use refs).
 When you do, be extremely careful, and only do things like measure the width or bounding client rectangle.
 Avoid manipulating the DOM directly.

 Well, that's it.
 That *is* React. **The hardest part about React is learning to think about things in a new way**.
 No more two way data-binding.
-Every thing flows one way and everything is explicit and declarative, and if you want to update an input, you need to do it.
+Every thing flows one way and everything is explicit and declarative, and if you want to update an input, you need to do it (using the `onChange` event handler).
+It won't automatically happen.
 We can almost starting writing some real React, but first, say hello to JSX.